Xenapte/BallanceSpeedrunShortcuts/README.md

 ### Your coding style is so weird and inconsistent!

-Code of this project was mainly copied from [Ballance Mod Loader](https://github.com/Gamepiaynmo/BallanceModLoader) and [BallanceMMO](https://github.com/Swung0x48/BallanceMMO) and their code have already contained many different and conflicting styles.
-For such a small project (look at its code, it's literally only about matching shortcut keys) I don't think it's worth it to take the time tidying it up.
+Code of this project was mainly copied from [Ballance Mod Loader](https://github.com/Gamepiaynmo/BallanceModLoader) and [BallanceMMO](https://github.com/Swung0x48/BallanceMMO) and their code has already contained many different and conflicting styles.
+For such a small project (look at its code - it's literally only about matching shortcut keys) I don't think it's worth it to take the time tidying it up.

 ## Build the project